What the People & Planet University League 2008 tells us

 A number of factors have helped to bring about significant improvements in recent years.
 The creation of a dedicated organisation, the Environmental Association of Universities and Colleges, in 1996 provided a focus and resource point for institutions which want to improve environmental performance; and the growing awareness about the threat which climate change poses to our economy and society is beginning to influence the curriculum and stimulate an appreciation of sustainability which gets ‘beyond recycling’.
 In this context, People & Planet’s Go Green campaign — launched in 2003 — added the dimension of nationwide, student activism demanding the kind of systemic change which the Toyne and Khan reports recommended.

-Green League 2008 key results
+People & Planet University League 2008 key results

 The number of universities taking part has increased to 121 universities